How should I decide between primary or secondary level teaching?

 There are many teacher training options to choose from.
 Which course do you offer?

-What is the difference between core and school direct places?
+What is the difference between university-led and school direct routes?

 How much time will be spent on school placement?